 The Diagnostic Medical Imaging curriculum begins once a year in Late Summer Session (July).
 The curriculum consists of eight consecutive semesters (24 months, including summer sessions) combining classroom/laboratory components at the College with Clinical Education courses at an area affiliate hospital.
-In the Clinical Education components, the student-radiographer is supervised by College faculty and clinical staff while interacting with the patient in the general radiographic/fluoroscopic setting, the emergency room, the operating room, the CT suite, doing mobile (portable) x-rays, and in the angiographic/interventional radiology suite.
+During Clinical Education, the student is supervised by College faculty and clinical staff while interacting with patients in the Radiology Department.